RTG2668 Projects

 The allergic type-2 polarization of the airway epithelial barrier is crucial in childhood asthma and allergies.
 Variants in the 17q21 genetic locus compromise mucosal viral defense and barrier integrity, increasing susceptibility to asthma.
 This project aims to uncover IL-4-independent mechanisms driving E2 polarization in the airway epithelium and their role in allergic sensitization.
 Employing advanced techniques such as in silico analysis of nasal transcriptomes, qPCR, mRNA microarrays, single-cell RNA sequencing (scRNAseq), confocal microscopy, flow cytometry, inhibition assays, CRISPR/Cas9 knock-outs, and DNA methylation arrays, we will identify novel genes and transcription factors involved.
 The tandem approach combines ex vivo sample collection and analysis by the medical trainee with functional in vitro work by the PhD student.
 This collaboration will comprehensively elucidate disease mechanisms, paving the way for targeted therapeutic interventions.

 Atopic dermatitis (AD) is a multifactorial chronic disease with growing prevalence worldwide.
-Affected patients have an increased risk of developing other atopic diseases such as asthma, but the exact mechanisms and the underlying immune evemts have not yet been fully elucidated.
+Affected patients have an increased risk of developing other atopic diseases such as asthma, but the exact mechanisms and the underlying immune events have not yet been fully elucidated.
 We developed a mouse model for early AD and identified a central role of the induction of Interleukin (IL-) 4 and IL-13 in the skin driving early AD.
 Interestingly, we found that subtle alterations of the skin barrier and in the cutaneous microbiome, which are key factors of the pathogenesis of AD, already lead to immune consequences detectable in the lungs.
-Of note, these alterations were induced in a limited area of the skin only, but elicited systemic effects.
-With the classical model allergen ovalbumin, we now want to investigate in depth the extent to which these skin-derived changes in the lungs lay the cornerstone for increased susceptibility to sensitization and the development of allergic asthma.
-To answer this question, in addition to well-established pre-clinical models for AD and asthma we have several transgenic mouse lines including reporter mice at our disposal.
+Of note, these alterations were induced in a limited area of the skin only but elicited systemic effects.
+We now want to investigate in depth the extent to which these skin-derived changes in the lungs lay the cornerstone for increased susceptibility to sensitization and the development of allergic asthma.
+To answer this question, in addition to well-established pre-clinical models for AD and asthma, we have several transgenic mouse lines, including reporter mice, at our disposal.
 In particular, we have a double reporter mouse line allowing us to monitor simultaneously the induction of IL-4/IL-13 producing cells, which are underlying both AD and asthma.
-As it has been shown in patients that blocking the IL-4/IL-13 pathway leads to an improvement of both AD and asthma, we will focus on their role but also investigate the upstream inducers of these signature cytokines especially alarmins such as IL-25, TSLP, and IL-33 and their role in percutaneous asthma induction.
+As it has been shown in patients that blocking the IL-4/IL-13 pathway leads to an improvement of both AD and asthma, we will focus on their role, but also investigate the upstream inducers of these signature cytokines, especially alarmins such as IL-25, TSLP, and IL-33, and their role in percutaneous asthma induction.

-As a specialized center in a university hospital we take care of large AD/asthma patient cohorts, are conducting various clinical studies, and also have an extensive biobank containing patient samples allowing us to translationally develop insights from pre-clinical analyses to the clinic.
+As a specialized center in a university hospital, we take care of large AD/asthma patient cohorts, conduct various clinical studies, and also have an extensive biobank containing patient samples, allowing us to translationally develop insights from pre-clinical analyses to the clinic.

-We have a well-equipped laboratory and our research group is highly experienced in analytical methods such as flow cytometry, cell sorting, single cell RNAseq, multiplex expression analysis, immunohistochemical staining and ex vivo cell culture experiments and furthermore we have well-established cooperations for high-end analyses such as those established in the core facilities of the Technical University.
+We have a well-equipped laboratory and our research group is highly experienced in analytical methods such as flow cytometry, cell sorting, single-cell RNA sequencing analysis, multiplex expression analysis, immunohistochemical staining, and ex vivo cell culture experiments.
+Furthermore, we have well-established cooperations for high-end analyses, such as those established in the core facilities of the Technical University.

-In our large WDEIA and AD patient cohorts, we established new methods for patient characterization including atopy skin tests, skin microdialysis, tape stripping, microbiopsies, transcriptome and microbiome analyses.
-Furthermore, we have developed models for percutaneous sensitization and initiation of food allergy to several allergens and identified dominant immune targets in the process of establishing a type 2 dominant immune response using single cell RNAseq analyses (manuscript in preparation) and reporter mice for Interleukin (IL-)4 and IL-13 as well as the corresponding knock-out mice.
-These models allow us to decipher the immune cascade underlying percutaneously acquired allergies including wheat allergy.
-To successfully accomplish these investigations, we routinely apply established mouse models for cutaneous barrier disruption and dermatitis, food allergy, and asthma and perform among others ex-vivo cellular analyses and culture, quantitative PCR, single cell RNAseq, high dimensional flow cytometry and sorting from different organs including the skin, multiplex and other immune assays, histology and fluorescent immunohistology.
+In our large WDEIA and AD patient cohorts, we established new methods for patient characterization, including atopy skin tests, skin microdialysis, tape stripping, microbiopsies, transcriptome and microbiome analyses.
+Furthermore, we have developed models for percutaneous sensitization and initiation of food allergy to several allergens and identified dominant immune targets in the process of establishing a type 2 dominant immune response using single-cell RNA sequencing analyses and reporter mice for Interleukin (IL-)4 and IL-13 as well as the corresponding knock-out mice.
+These models allow us to decipher the immune cascade underlying percutaneously acquired allergies, including wheat allergy.
+To successfully accomplish these investigations, we routinely apply established mouse models for cutaneous barrier disruption and dermatitis, food allergy, and asthma and perform, among others ex-vivo cellular analyses and culture, quantitative PCR, single-cell RNAseq analysis, high dimensional flow cytometry and sorting from different organs including the skin, multiplex and other immune assays, histology and fluorescent immunohistology.

 A4: Systems Analyses of Mast Cell Activation and Degranulation as Inflammatory Switches

 The IgE:FcεRI module on mast cells is one of the most fascinating switches in immunology.
 Mast cells continuously acquire secreted antibodies (IgE) from the circulation and utilize them as antigen receptors, thereby reflecting acute and chronic B cell responses.
 When IgE is directed against harmless substances (allergens), allergen exposure leads to mast cell degranulation with potentially dramatic short and long-term consequences for the host.
 We are addressing critical mast cell functions with systems biological approaches.
-We determined global mast cell secretomes by mass spectrometry and are defining the biology of individual released mediators.
-Furthermore, we optimized the kinetics of allergen-induced degranulation to determine phosphoproteomes, where we identified over 29,000 phosphosites over time, as well as to conduct CRISPR-Cas9 screens.
+We determined global mast cell secretomes, also under conditions mimicking chronic type 2 inflammation, by mass spectrometry, and we are defining the biology of individual released mediators.
+Furthermore, we optimized the kinetics of allergen-induced degranulation to determine phosphoproteomes, as well as to conduct small and large-scale CRISPR-Cas9 screens for degranulation mediators.

-We aim to employ novel metabolic labelling and mass spectrometry approaches to kinetically monitor mast cell mediator production and release upon activation.
-We will investigate candidate critical regulators of mast cell activation that emerged from our kinetic phosphoproteomic profiling and our CRISPR screens.
-Discovery and detailed funcitonal studies are conducted in primary mouse mast cells followed by cross-species validation in human mast cell lines and in vitro derived mast cells.
-Further screens and follow-up studies aim to provide a systems view of mast cell degranulation.
+We are investigating candidate critical regulators of mast cell activation and degranulation that emerged from our kinetic phosphoproteomic profiling and our CRISPR screens in molecular detail.
+Discovery and detailed functional studies are conducted in primary mouse mast cells, followed by cross-species validation in human mast cell lines and primary human skin mast cells.
+Further screens, data integration and follow-up studies in mouse models aim to provide a systems view of mast cell degranulation.
+In addition, we are developing mast cell activation tests for allergy diagnostics based on genetically modified conditionally immortalized mast cell progenitors and novel mast cell lines.

 A5: Innate triggers drive molecular switches in tolerogenic vaccinations